nexpid/BunnyPlugins/README.md

 # Vendetta Plugins

-A repo of all my horrible plugins for Vendetta.
+A collection of all my horrible plugins for Vendetta

 # List